Welcome to Upstate NY Diving

 If a diver is injured they may not practice.
 In order to return to practice they are required to bring a note from a licensed doctor stating that they are healthy and physically able to perform all the skills and exercises required in diving practice.

 Upstate Diving is a skill based diving club.
 This means that our divers are instructed in a set of skills and when the skill set is mastered the diver advances to the next level in the club.
-The coaching staff rates each skill and when proficiency is demonstrated, they are given a certificate of advancement and invited to join the next level of instruction.
 Understanding skill names and positions are key to a child’s progression.
 Please see the advancement schedule above to find the specific skills your diver will need to advance to the next level.
 With each level of advancement, there is also an increase in time and financial commitment.
 The coaches will explain the time and financial requirements for each group whenever a diver is about to “level up”.

 Advancement to the next diving group is done by testing up.
 Divers must be able to perform all of the required skills and dives and receive a score of at least a 5 from the Program Director.
 Divers must also be able to perform all skills or dives from lower levels to advance to the next group.
 Advancement testing must be scheduled with the Program Director and is normally done directly after practice.
 Advancement testing may be done at any time during the month but the diver will only be able to attend the new group when the new month begins and the new diving group fees have been paid.
 Advancement forms may be found online or requested from any coach.
 There is a $20 fee for advancement testing.
 This is a nonrefundable testing fee whether the diver passes or fails the advancement test.